starwalkn/gotenberg-go-client/README.md

 ### Creating screenshots

 > [!NOTE]
-> Screenshot creation is only available for html, url and markdown queries.
+> Screenshot creation is only available for HTML, URL and Markdown requests.

 ```go
 package main